 Please consider the possibility to practice your conference skills by giving a poster presentation in the week that you attend.
 Use this opportunity to practice presenting your research.
 Either make a new poster about your current or upcoming research project, or recycle one of your conference posters and let your fellow LOT students know what you’re working on.
 This is a great opportunity to receive feedback on your methodology, theory and/or results, as well as to find collaborators for your research.

-All students have to organize their own accommodation.
+All students have to organise their own accommodation.
 Advice on lodging possibilities can be found in the description of a specific school.

-PhD students affiliated with a LOT institute located at over one and a half hours travelling of the institute where the school is held can also apply for reimbursement of accommodation costs with LOT within 8 weeks after the school to a maximum of 150 euros (i.e., max.
-75 euros per week of participation).
-Participants from UGent and KULeuven cannot apply for reimbursement of travel costs.
+RM and PhD students affiliated with a LOT institute that is located more than 1,5 hours travel from the institute where the school is held can also apply for compensation of accommodation costs with LOT within 8 weeks after the school to a maximum of 100 euros per week of participation (i.e., max.
+200 euros for two weeks).

 How to claim your costs